 Also, make sure to wear appropriate protective gear if you plan to make skiing a part of your winter exercise option.

 Hiking is one of those outdoorsy activities that are especially fun in winter.
 There are plenty of national parks and other nature resorts with hiking trails to choose from.

 Other than getting plenty of fresh air and physical activity from hiking, you also get the emotional benefits that go with the experience.

 The therapeutic effect of spending time in a natural setting is now well-known and other than improving mental well-being, time in nature was also found to provide protection against cancer according to research studies that found an increase in natural killer cells after subjects spent some time in wooden areas.

 If you have access to indoor pools or thermal springs, then there’s no reason not to swim when the weather is chilly.
 Swimming flexes all major muscle groups and joints in your body and is very easy to do as it takes a load of gravity away.
-This is especially beneficial those suffering from any of the types of arthritis.
+This is especially beneficial for those suffering from any type of arthritis.

 A study that was published last year in the Journal of Rheumatology found that swimming reduced pain and improve joint functioning in middle-aged adults with osteoarthritis.

 But swimming is also a great winter option for weight management and improving cardiovascular health.